Madame Xanadu: Origin

 Madame Xanadu's origins were explored in the first few arcs of her Vertigo series.
 According to these stories, her full name was once Nimue Inwudu and she is the youngest sister of Morgana (to become Morgaine Le Fay) and Vivienne, the Lady of the Lake.
 The sisters are descendants of the Elder Folk, survivors of Atlantis who evolved into the race known as the Homo magi.

-Madame Xanadu is the same Nimue who casts an imprisoning spell on her former lover Merlin, blaming him for manipulating Camelot and the course of history for his own gain.
+Xanadu is the same Nimue who casts an imprisoning spell on her former lover Merlin, blaming him for manipulating Camelot and the course of history for his own gain.
 Merlin has the last laugh, though, as he succeeds in stripping her magic away from her, forcing her to use potions to maintain her immortality.
 The mysterious Phantom Stranger influences her betrayal of Merlin and the two continue to meet throughout the centuries, sharing an ambivalent relationship.
 Shortly after this, either she or the Lady of the Lake (regardless, called "Nimue") bore a son to Kon-Sten-Tyne, an ancestor of John Constantine.
 The child was left with Kon-Sten-Tyne, who sacrificed the boy as a teenager to Eve.

 Nimue wanders around the world for some time, becoming an advisor to many great rulers.
 She spends time in Kublai Khan's court at Xanadu, leading to her assumed name of "Madame Xanadu".
 While at the court, she came into contact with a mystical artifact, resulting in some of her magical powers returning to her.
 Again she meets the Phantom Stranger.
 It does not go as expected, for she learns the Stranger walks outside of the timestream.
 During the French Revolution, she attempts to advise Marie Antoinette.
 During this era, she is able to regain her immortality by besting Death in a card game.
 Other incidents in her long years of life include a doomed lesbian love affair during the Spanish Inquisition.